 Marcus Burnett (Martin Lawrence) get their buddy chops into a case involving

 hundreds of millions on the importation and distribution of the drug,

-put together that wearing a bikini could blow the air conditioning.
+wearing a bikini could blow the air conditioning.

 Now, the two buddies share a lot of things, but Lowrey has neglected to bring